TitanPlayz100/teti/info.md

 - The main menu is more organised, and each menu now organises a certain setting group for better code efficiency.
 - The settings object is changed to be a hashmap (js object) rather than an array, more closely matches tetrio setting.ttc files.

-## TODO list
-Things that I am working on, and most likely will release in the next update
-- allow for modifiers to be added to keybinds
-- loading page for the first second or so
-- add edit menu button
-- show history number when in custom game
-- title screen maybe

 ## Feature Wishlist
-May or may not add these, kinda ordered by ease and want for feature
+May or may not add these, kinda ordered by ease and desire for feature
 - add different 4w residue (both 3 and 6 residue)
 - more stats + customise stat sidebar
 - more garbage settings